301 Redirects - What are they? And why are they crucial for preserving ranking?

 You may also request a quote at anytime prior to going live by asking for one through our [email protected] email.

-The cost for this varies on how many pages we need to create redirects for - a typical site will normally cost around $100, however sites with enormous amounts of content will accordingly cost more.
+The cost for this varies on how many pages we need to create redirects for - a typical site will normally cost around $100, however sites with enormous amounts of content will have the cost adjusted accordingly.
 An estimate is always provided prior to approval for the work to be performed.

 Note: You MUST have these 301 redirects in place before your old site is cancelled and removed from the domain.
 If we lose access to the old link structure, we cannot create 301 redirects for them.